Nandakishore695/Basic-React-Example-For-Beginner/README.md

 ```

 **6.What the way to avoid prop drilling?**
-- Prop drilling can make code harder and to maintain to avoid prop drilling. we can use using context api or redux
+- Prop drilling can make code harder and to maintain to avoid prop drilling.
+We can use using context api or redux

 **7.What is component?**
 -	A component is an independent, reusable bit of code which divides the UI into smaller pieces.